AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 If the spot price does not exceed the user-defined maximum hourly price, the preemptible instance is created and billed based on the spot price.
 After a preemptible instance is created, it enters a protection period in which it cannot be automatically released due to insufficient resources or fluctuations in the spot price.

-After the protection period expires, the system checks the spot price and resource availability of the instance type every five minutes.
+After the protection period expires, the system checks the spot price and resource availability of the instance type every 5 minutes.
 If the spot price exceeds the user-defined maximum hourly price or if resources of the instance type are insufficient, the preemptible instance that is in the Running state is released.

 ## Am I charged the same price for all preemptible instances started at the same time?